-This course examines the components of healthy aging in the older adult and explores quality of life approaches, inclusive of Palliative and Hospice Care.
+This course examines the components of heal thy aging in the older adult and explores quality of life approaches, inclusive of Palliative and Hospice Care.
 Cultural sensitivity, caring, respect, independence, and ethical/legal aspects are researched and applied.
 The pre-licensure B.S.N. student is expected to utilize appropriate assessment, communication, and therapeutic skills with this population.
 Basics of ELNEC (End of Life Nursing Education Curriculum) will be incorporated.
-Didactic: 2 laboratory: 0 clinical: 1.
-Pre-requisites: NUR 306, NUR 308, NUR 309, NUR 311, or by special permission
+Didactic: 2, laboratory: 0, clinical: 1.
+Pre-requisites: All previous nursing courses or by special permission.
+Co-requisites: NUR 312, NUR 318, and NUR 322.